Lelekhoa1812/Linguaphile/README.md

 - **Enhanced User Progress Tracking**: Expand user statistics for vocabulary learning progress.
 - **More Game Types**: Introduce additional types of mini-games for vocabulary practice.
 - **Improved Profile Customization**: Add more customization features for user profiles.
+- **Integrating With IOS**: Enable cross-platform section and IOS's UI-based implementation to allow the app also usuable with IOS operated devices.

 ## Dependencies